meeki007/emqx-docs/en_US/dashboard/extensions.md

 ### Add ExHook

-Click the `Add` button at the top right of the page to go to the Add ExHook page.
-Fill in the form with the basic information and connection parameters of the ExHook to be added and click the `Create` button to submit the data.
+Click the **+ Add** button at the top right of the page to go to the Add ExHook page.
+Configure the settings with the basic information and connection parameters of the ExHook to be added and click **Create** to submit the data.
 After successful creation, you will be redirected to the ExHook list page.

 <img src="./assets/exhook-add.png" alt="image" style="zoom:67%;" />

-### View details
+### View Details

 After successful creation, you can access the ExHook details page by clicking on the ExHook name on the ExHook list page.
 On the details page, you can view the current ExHook metrics, including the total number of registered hooks, the total number of successful executions, the total number of failed executions and the current execution rate of all hooks.
-You can edit the basic information and click the `Update` button to save it.
+You can edit the basic information and click the **Update** button to save it.

 <img src="./assets/exhook-detail.png" alt="image" style="zoom:67%;" />

-Click on `Registered hooks` at the top of the page to view the list of hooks currently implemented by ExHook, as well as the parameters and execution metrics of each hook.
+Click on **Registered hooks** tab to view the list of hooks currently implemented by ExHook, as well as the parameters and execution metrics of each hook.

 <img src="./assets/exhook-hooks.png" alt="image" style="zoom:67%;" />

 ## Plugins

-Click on Plugins under the extension menu on the left to go to the Plugins page; you can install or develop plugins to modify or extend the functionality of the system as required.
-Examples of plugins can be found at [emqx-plugin-template](https://github.com/emqx/emqx-plugin-template).
-The plugin list page shows the currently installed plugins and the version, author and running status of each plugin, and you can search the plugin list by filtering the data according to the plugin name and running status at the top of the page.

-Click the `Install Plugin` button in the top right corner of the page to enter the plugin installation page.
-Upload the installation package or drag and drop the package into the dotted box on the page and click the `Install` button to submit the package.
-After the installation package is submitted successfully, the page will return to the plugin list page, the successfully installed plugin is stopped by default, if you want to enable it, you need to click the `Start` button on the right of the corresponding plugin to enable it, when there are more than one plugin, the order of enabling is the order of execution of the plugin; you can also drag and drop on the page or click the corresponding button under the `More` menu on the right of the plugin to sort the plugin, the sorting result is the order of execution of the plugin after the next node restart.
-If a plugin is no longer needed, you can uninstall it by clicking the `Uninstall` button under the `More` menu to the right of the plugin.
+EMQX supports extending custom business logic through plugins or implementing other protocol adaptations via the plugin protocol extension interface.
+On the Plugins page, you can install and start developed plugin packages and maintain or configure them.
+For detailed usage guidance, refer to [Plugins](../extensions/plugins.md).

+To manage system plugins, navigate to **Plugins** under the **Extensions** menu on the left.

+### Plugin List

+The **Plugins** page displays a list of installed plugins, showing details such as the plugin name, version, author, and running status.
+To locate specific plugins, use the filters at the top of the page to search by name or running status.

+### Install a Plugin

+1. Click the **+ Install Plugin** button in the upper-right corner to open the plugin installation page.
+2. Upload the plugin package or drag and drop it into the dotted box.
+3. Click the **Install** button to complete the installation.

+Once the package is successfully installed, you will be redirected to the plugin list page.
+Newly installed plugins are stopped by default.
+To activate a plugin, click the **Start** button next to it.

+### Manage Plugin Execution Order

+For systems with multiple plugins, the order of execution is determined by the enablement sequence.
+You can adjust this order by:

+- Dragging and dropping plugins directly on the page.
+- Using the sorting option under the **More** menu in the **Actions** column.

+The updated execution order takes effect after the next node restart.

+### Uninstall a Plugin

+To remove a plugin, click the **Uninstall** button under the **More** menu in the **Actions** column.

 <img src="./assets/plugins.png" alt="image" style="zoom:67%;" />

-Clicking on the plugin name will redirect you to the plugin details page.
-The left side of the details page displays the `README.md` documentation from the plugin installation package, and the right side displays the plugin information provided in the `release.json` file from the plugin installation package.
-If the documentation also provides the relevant website of the plugin developer, you can jump to the relevant page by clicking `Read More` in the top right corner of the page.
+### Plugin Details

+Click on a plugin's name to access its details page.
+This page provides:

+- **Documentation**: The left panel displays the `README.md` file from the plugin installation package.
+- **Plugin Information**: The right panel shows metadata from the `release.json` file, such as version, author, and other relevant details.

+If the plugin's documentation includes a developer website link, you can visit it by clicking **Read More** in the top-right corner.

 <img src="./assets/plugin-detail.png" alt="image" style="zoom:67%;" />